ilivetruth/rofi-wayland-click-to-close/README.md

 1. The launcher script starts the slurp monitor in the background
 2. Rofi opens normally
 3. Slurp creates an invisible overlay that covers the entire screen
+4. ydotool moves cursor to the middle of your screen (to help prevent missed keystrokes)
-4. When you click anywhere outside rofi's bounds, slurp detects the click
+5. When you click anywhere outside rofi's bounds, slurp detects the click
-5. The monitor script automatically closes rofi
+6. The monitor script automatically closes rofi
+7. If command is ran via rofi, monitor script ends

 ## Usage